-Very Satisfactory Moderately Unsatisfactory

-Very Unsatisfactory

-Amount of on-site supervision.
+turned in to the university supervisor as indicated by the university program.
+Name: Site: Dates of Placement: Site Supervisor: Faculty Practicum Instructor: Rate the following questions about y vour site and e Very Satisfactory Moderately Satisfactory oy the following Moderately Unsatisfactory very Very Unsatisfactory Amount of on-site supervision.
 Quality and usefulness of on-site supervision.
 Usefulness and helpfulness of faculty liaison.
 Relevance of experience to career goals.

-Exposure to and communication of school/ agency goals.

-Exposure to and communication of school/ agency procedures.

-Exposure to professional roles and functions within the school/agency
+Exposure to and communication of school/agency goals.
+Exposure to and communication of school/agency procedures.
+Exposure to professional roles and functions within the school/agency.
 Exposure to information about community resources.

-Rate all applicable experiences that you had at your site:
+Rate all applicable experiences that you had at y our site: Report writing Intake interviewing Administration and interpretation of tasts

-Report writing

-Intake interviewing

-Administration and interpretation of tests
+Counseling F sychology Student I Tallubook //

 Individual counseling

 Group counseling

 Family/couple counseling

 Psychoeducational activities

 Consultation

 Career counseling

+Very Satisfactory Moderately Satisfactory Moderately Unsatisfactory Very Unsatisfactory

 Other:

 Overall evaluation of the site